uhuohuy/GazPNE2/README.md

 ### Prepare model data
 Download the trained [model](https://drive.google.com/file/d/1j4CSF13Uoajcfh1h-yBuvVXo_-rub05o/view?usp=sharing) and unzip the data into the _model_ folder.

-Note that, in the first run, the BERTWeeet and BERT models will be automaticlly downloaded and cached in the local drive.
+Note that, in the first run, the BERTWeeet and BERT models will be automaticlly downloaded and cached on your local drive.